jakob-72/wave-function-collapse/README.md

 This project is a simple example of the Wave Function Collapse algorithm, which is used for procedural content generation.
 The algorithm is based on the concept of superposition in quantum mechanics.

-This implementation uses a matrix (2D array of positive integers) of a size defined by the user and propagates the values based on a ruleset that is provided via a YAML file.
+This implementation uses a matrix (2D array of integers) of a size defined by the user and propagates the values based on a ruleset that is provided via a YAML file.

 ## Local Setup